jeffmt/sakila/README.md

 # Notes

+There are certain restricted areas and activities within the application that you must log in to gain access.
+These restricted areas include access to the customer listings page and the ability to add, edit or delete records from the system.
+Trying to perform these actions will automatically redirect you to the login form.

-The left sidebar will have links to the login, logout, movie, movie star and customer pages.
+The top navbar has links to the login, logout, movie, movie star and customer listing pages.
+Initially you will not see the logout or customer links in the navbar until after you login via the login link in the navbar.

-You will not see the links to or be able to access the logout and customer pages without logging in.
-You will also not be able to add or edit movies, or add, edit or delete movie stars without logging in.
-You will be redirected to the login page if you try to perform these actions not logged in.
+The movie and movie star nav links have dropdowns to add a new movie or movie star to the system.

-To login, click the 'Staff Login' link and use the username 'Mike' or 'Jon' and the password 'secretpassword'.
-Once logged in, you will see the 'Staff Login' link replaced by a greeting.
+To login, click the 'STAFF LOGIN' link and use the username 'Mike' or 'Jon' and the password 'secretpassword'.

-To add movies and movie stars, click the 'Add...' link at the top of the page.

-To edit movies and movie stars, click the movie title or movie star's name for that record.
+Once logged in, you will see the login link replaced by a 'LOGOUT JON' or 'LOGOUT MIKE' link.

+The customer, movie and movie star pages are listings of the records in the system.
+They are paged, and links exist at the top and bottom of the listings to skip forward and back through the pages.
+There are also column headers, and the record listings are ordered by the column header that is in bold fontface.
+Some column headers are clickable, and clicking it will reorder the records by that column.
+On the movie and movie star listing pages, the movie title and movie star name are clickable, and clicking them will let you edit the record.

 To delete a movie star, click the 'Delete' link on the right of the record row.
-The 'Delete' link will not show if the movie star stars in any movies, so you must first edit the record and deselect his/her movies beforehand.
+The delete link will only show if the movie star does not star in any movies, so you must first edit the record and deselect his/her movies beforehand.

-The functionality to delete movies has not been implemented yet.
+The functionality to delete movies and customers has not been implemented.

-The listing of movies, movie stars and customers can be sorted by clicking on a clickable column header.

 # Author
 Jeff T